MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github-content.md

 [GitHub Security][GitHub Security] provides multiple features for addressing security risks:

 - [Secret scanning][GitHub secret scanning] inspects repositories or commits for any tokens, keys, or secrets that appear in code.
 Teams can be notified that secrets have leaked into public view, and service providers can be notified that one of their secrets leaked.
 Service providers can optionally revoke or renew the secrets.
 - [Code scanning][GitHub code scanning] inspects code for known vulnerabilities and coding errors.
 As an example, if a developer leaves a database connection string exposed in code, this feature discovers the secret.
 GitHub starts the process of obtaining an uncompromised string after verifying its validity with the database.
-These checks use [CodeQL][CodeQL], a code analysis platform that improves upon traditional analyzers by treating code as data.
+These checks use [CodeQL][CodeQL], a code analysis platform that improves upon traditional analyzers by allowing you to query code as if it were data.
 Scans automatically run at scheduled times or after certain events occur, like commits or pushes.
+[Try CodeQL on LGTM][Try CodeQL].
 - [GitHub Dependabot][GitHub Dependabot] checks for outdated or vulnerable packages and applications.
 This automated agent updates software, replacing out-of-date or insecure dependencies with newer, secure versions.
 For instance, if your project uses an open-source library, Dependabot examines that library.
 Suppose the library doesn't encrypt sensitive cleartext that it stores in a database.
 In this case, Dependabot creates a PR to upgrade the library to a version that encrypts the data.
 - [Vulnerability management][GitHub vulnerability management] identifies and updates known vulnerabilities in code and in software packages that the code uses.
 It runs checks whenever the following events occur:

   - A repository's dependencies change (for instance, when a project switches from .NET to .NET Core).
-  - A notification appears from [WhiteSource][WhiteSource].
+  - A notification appears from [Mend][Mend].
 This third-party service tracks vulnerabilities by continuously scanning open-source repositories.
   - A new vulnerability enters the [GitHub Advisory Database][GitHub Advisory Database].
 Entries in this database originate from the following sources:

     - The [National Vulnerability Database][National Vulnerability Database]: A standardized repository of vulnerabilities that the U.S. government maintains.
     - [GitHub tracking][GitHub tracking]: A combination of machine learning and human review that GitHub conducts to detect vulnerabilities in public commits.
     - [GitHub security advisories][GitHub security advisories]: Information about vulnerabilities that development teams make public on GitHub.
+    - [Repository security advisories][Repository security advisories]: Discuss, fix, and disclose security vulnerabilities in your repositories.
     - [PHP Security Advisories Database][PHP Security Advisories Database]: References to known security vulnerabilities in PHP projects and libraries.

 When GitHub identifies a vulnerability, it takes the steps illustrated in the following diagram.